-Physical activity may trigger symptoms in some people with asthma.
+Physical activity can trigger symptoms in most people with asthma.
 Symptoms may occur either during or right after being active.
 However, regular physical activity is good for everyone.
 In fact, healthcare providers recommend that most people, including people with asthma, get at least 30 minutes of moderate physical activity most days of the week.
-People with asthma should be able to participate in any physical activity they like without having asthma symptoms.
+Most people with asthma should be able to participate in any physical activity they like without having asthma symptoms.